Pathways to VCU | VCU, John Tyler, Reynolds

 Book Group

-Many of our students participate in the student-organized book group, which meets virtually twice a semester.
+Many of our students participate in the student-organized book group, which meets virtually three times a semester.
 (Check the calendar for upcoming meeting dates.)
 We talk informally about the reading and related topics.
 Book selections are nominated and selected by our students.
 Information about upcoming book groups can be found in the newsletter.

 So far, the book group has read John Carryrou’s Bad Blood, Ta-Nehisi Coates’ The Water Dancer, Tommy Orange’s There There, and Bryan Stevenson’s Just Mercy.